jjayjack/CSS-animations/README.md

 2. Group current references together regardless of manufacturer and narrow down similar widths

 3. Design based on content: once desired layout breaks, make a media query to adjust layout.

 ---

+### Responsive Images

+When to use responsive images: 3 Use Cases

+1. Resolution Switching - Decrease image resolution on smaller screen

+Using this technique, users that are viewing a responsive web page on a smaller screen will not have to rely on the network download of a larger image.

+2. Density Switching - Half the image resolution on @1x screen (low-res)

+Rely on pixel density available for the screen; amount of pixels found on an inch - high-res vs low-res

+3. Art Direction - Different image on smaller screen

+Image details are preserved, but the image is different

+---